Reisch-experiences/Daniel-Reisch.github.io/index.md

-## Daniel Reisch
+### Daniel Reisch

-Field Biologist.
+# Italic_Field Biologist.
 GIS specialist.
 Stats Buff.
 Down to earth.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I specialize in surveying mammals, amphibians, and birds with extensive experience throughout the Northeast.
+With over 2 years in conservation biological research and experience in handling and trapping endangered/threatened species, I am proficient in variety of wildlife research techniques with a desire to learn all that I can.
+I also have a deep interest in studying animal behavior and spatial-temporal movements of wildlife and the connection with habitat characteristics.

 # Transcripts

-[Link](https://github.com/Daniel-Reisch/Daniel-Reisch.github.io/files/9330399/URI_transcriptnew.pdf)
+University of Rhode Island [Link](https://github.com/Daniel-Reisch/Daniel-Reisch.github.io/files/9330399/URI_transcriptnew.pdf)

+Rhode Island College
 [Link](https://github.com/Daniel-Reisch/Daniel-Reisch.github.io/files/9330398/RIC.Transcript.new.pdf))

 ### Markdown